Neil Perry: Career

 2009 saw the opening of two more restaurants in Sydney, both located in the same art deco building on Bligh Street in Sydney's CBD.
 First to open was Spice Temple in the basement level.
 Like the now-defunct XO Perry opened in Surry Hills some years ago, Spice Temple represents another foray by Perry into more traditional Asian cuisine—specifically regional Chinese food this time—given a sophisticated polish.
 Spice Temple was soon followed by the opening in the above level of a sibling instalment of Melbourne's successful Rockpool Bar & Grill.
 Since 2010, Rockpool Bar & Grill Sydney has been the recipient of the Wine Spectator Grand Award.

 Since November 2013 Rockpool has been in the former Burns Philp Building in Bridge Street, Sydney.
 The historic building was completed in 1901 to the design of Arthur Anderson of A.L. & G. McCredie & Anderson.

 Perry became director of food, beverage, and service for the Australian flagship airline Qantas in 1997 and has been responsible for the in-flight and ground based culinary offerings for over 25 years.
 Menus are developed quarterly for International First and Business Class travellers, with the Rockpool team overseeing the implementation and introduction to catering centres at key ports.
 In 2015 his role was expanded to include of wines and beverages.
 In 2022, to celebrate the 25-year collaboration with Perry, Qantas reintroduced a selection of his most popular inflight and lounge dishes.

-In 2021 Perry opened another Sydney restaurant called Margret, designed by Australian industrial designer David Caon and Acme & Co, followed in 2022 by a sister restaurant next door—aptly named "Next Door".
+In 2021 Perry opened another Sydney restaurant called Margaret, designed by Australian industrial designer David Caon and Acme & Co, followed in 2022 by a sister restaurant next door—aptly named Next Door.

+In 2024 he open a new restaurant called Song Bird.

 Perry was accused of significantly underpaying key staff as they work up to 70 hours a week in harsh conditions.
 The private-equity owned Rockpool Dining Group, which expects to make $40 million in profits this year, has also put significant pressure on vulnerable migrant workers, an investigation by The Age and The Sydney Morning Herald has found.